kquinsland/hidrate-spark-qi-charging/README.md

 - [ ] Test your coil before modifying it to ensure that it works!
 - [ ] De-solder the existing DC leads from the PCB if attached.
 Use a solder sucker or similar to remove all extra solder from the hole on the PCB.
 See example photo below for what a properly cleaned hole looks like.
-- [ ] de-solder the AC/Coil leads from the PCB as well.
+- [ ] De-solder the AC/Coil leads from the PCB as well.
 Use a solder sucker or similar to remove all extra solder from the hole on the PCB.
-- [ ] re-attach the AC/Coil wires to the PCB using the minimum possible amount of solder.
+- [ ] Re-attach the AC/Coil wires to the PCB using the minimum possible amount of solder.
 You want to insert the wires in from the side of the PCB with all the components on it.Ideally, there would NOT be a big solder blob or similar on the back of the PCB.
 - [ ] Do the same with your AWG 30 wire.

-Here are some _example_ photos from a Qi pcb that is in process of being prepared.
+Here are some _example_ photos from a Qi PCB that is in process of being prepared.
 You'll want to get as close as possible to the demonstrated effect but for all 4 wire attachment locations, not just the two pictured here.

 A properly cleaned wire hole should look like this:
 ![qi pcb with example clean holes](photos/qi-pcb/prep01_pcbX.jpg)